Overseas Education & Boarding Schools

 Success is achieved through sound teaching and individual care and attention.
-Staff at boarding schools are with their students twenty-four hours a day and are there to ensure that every child is happy and performing well at all times, addressing problems swiftly.
-Boarding schools are well-equipped and qualified to support most learning requirements and a wide range of schools offer specialist Additional Support for learning and emotional needs.
+Staff at boarding schools are with their students 24 hours a day and are there to ensure that every child is happy and performing well at all times, addressing problems swiftly.
+Boarding schools are well-equipped and qualified to support most learning requirements and a wide range of schools offer specialist additional support for learning and emotional needs.

-Whilst boarding school pupils can no longer rely on the ‘old school tie’ to garner success in later life, a boarding education exposes youngsters to a huge array of people – some they will become life-long friends with, others they will get to know well, but they will probably know these people better than they know anyone else in their lives.
+Whilst boarding school pupils can no longer rely on the ‘old school tie’ to garner success in later life, a boarding education exposes youngsters to a huge array of people – some of whom will become life-long friends.
+They will probably know these people better than they know anyone else in their lives.
 The ability to live and work with such a huge number of people is what gives boarding school students the confidence and maturity to excel in their future worlds.
 Exposure to the wider world and internationalism also helps prepare students for the world of business.

-Boarding school fees can seem eye-wateringly expensive – fees can be as high as £32,000 or US$59,000 a year.
+Boarding school fees can seem eye-wateringly expensive – fees can be as high as GBP£32,000 or US$59,000 a year.
 However, boarding schools are working increasingly hard to ensure that they are not ‘elitist’ and seek to attract the students who will most benefit from all the school has to offer.
-It is always worth asking about Bursary and Scholarship assistance.
+It is always worth asking about bursary and scholarship assistance.